Date

 Five suggestions for implementing this strategy:

-Respond safely to challenging situations
+Respond in challenging situations

 He moana pupuke ka ekengia e te waka